 Top 5 Commentaries on the Book of Romans

 There are a handful of biblical books for which there is no shortage of commentaries.
 One thinks immediately of books such as Genesis, Psalms, the Gospel of Matthew, and the Book of Revelation.
 Paul’s Epistle to the Romans, however, may very well be the one book of the Bible that has inspired the most commentaries.
 The sheer number of commentaries on Romans makes it somewhat difficult to choose a “Top 5.”
-Our own Dr. Sproul has himself written an outstanding introductory level commentary on Romans titled The Gospel of God.
+Our own Dr. Sproul has himself written an outstanding introductory level commentary on Romans.
 I recommend this volume to anyone who is not familiar with the great themes of Paul’s epistle.
 In addition to this volume, the following are five of the most helpful commentaries on the book of Romans.

 1. Douglas Moo — The Epistle to the Romans (New International Commentary on the New Testament, 1996).